ClimateNode/FPS19/geoJSON/full_provisional/README.md

 * Some map features problably have too much information, as previously discussed
 * Final version to have undergone a check for consistency of quantitative information with respect to the number of properties flooded
 * Cumbria is an old LLFA and needs to be replaced with Cumberland and Westmorland and Furness Unitary Authorities.
-* Remove point in Wales and the North Sea
+* Remove point in Wales and the North Sea.
+Also "UK" and "England"

 The geoJSON properties are structured as follows: